 O. Provision and contingent liabilities

-In case of Onerous Contracts the Company is recognising impairment loss if any occurred on assets used in fulfilling the contract.
+In case of Onerous Contracts the Company is recognizing impairment loss if any occurred on assets used in fulfilling the contract.

 P. Contingent Assets